 The romance between the academic and the girl originates in their email correspondence.
 His digital letters are erudite and sophisticated, saturated with the poetry of Horace and Catullus, analytical, instructive.
 Hers – that is, those of the people hiding behind her – are refreshing, playful, challenging and disarming.
 It is a courtship between lovers from two mutually exclusive worlds, yet they come together, as in George Bernard Shaw’s Pygmalion, or, for other reasons, Nabokov’s Lolita.

 Although you know that the professor is becoming hopelessly entangled in the web, you continue to follow him and support his desire for real love.
 You long for him to find his impossible happiness.
 You want nothing more than to believe Sarah Peachez exists, that she really does write such enchanting missives, loves him, and is waiting for him somewhere.

 Which is clearly not the case.
 From the very start you know that it will all end badly.
 In the opening pages the professor is in jail.
 But the surprising thing is this: in the eloquent report of what has happened to him he expresses no resentment or spite.
 On the contrary.
 He admits his guilt and accepts his fate, even if it means he will die behind bars.
 Because at least he really did live and love, once in his life.

 Peachez, a romance is not just a tantalizing and tense thriller but a small philosophical novel about faith and love.

 Peachez has been adapted for stage by Michel Sluysmans for Toneelgroep Maastricht.
 He himself is responsible for the direction.
 Both main roles are played by Porgy Franssen and Maartje van de Wetering.
-Since September 2019 the show can be seen in the theaters.
 “The best show of the year” ***** – Elsevier.
 Awarded with the TAQA De Vest Audience Award, 2020.
 Radio 1 made a podcast of the play.